Frequently Asked Questions

 Q. What fees are associated with Dakota CDC loan programs?

-SBA 504: The 504 program requires payment of a fee of 2.75 percent of the SBA portion of the loan package, plus a closing fee for recording fees, and a legal fee of approximately $950 (financed).
+SBA 504: The 504 program requires payment of a fee of 2.15 percent of the SBA portion of the loan package, plus a closing fee for closing, recording and legal fees of approximately $2500 (financed).
 The participating bank pays an up-front fee of 0.5 percent of its loan to Dakota CDC, which transfers the payment to the SBA.

 SBA 7a – The SBA 7(a) has a sliding scale of fees as follows: